phzhou/Tetris/README.md

 - Facebook App Events Implementation
 - Deep Link Integration

+Requirements:
+- Android Studio
+- A virtual device or Android device for testing

+You should be able to open this project in Android Studio and build it and run in the virtual device or Android device of your choice.

 # Tasks

 To practice the integration, you should do the following: